 BSC Travel program players are eligible to participate in an indoor futsal season just prior to the spring outdoor travel season.
 Additionally, Rec program players who are currently in first grade and considering playing travel soccer in second grade may also participate.
 Games are held at the Bay Middle School gymnasiums.

-Registration has been extended to Wednesday, March 10th.
+Registration for our March Futsal program is now open through Saturday, March 12th.
 Please log in to your account and look for your player’s grade level to sign up.
-The player fee is $50, which includes four hours of Futsal time and a BSC Futsal shirt.
+The player fee is $50, which includes five hours of Futsal time and a BSC Futsal shirt.

 What is Futsal?